 For many founder-led business owners, the first serious M&A conversation begins before a formal decision to sell.
 It may start with an inbound buyer inquiry, a succession planning question, a desire to take chips off the table, or the realization that the company may need a strategic or financial partner for its next stage of growth.

-In summary, attractive opportunities are still available, but preparation is critical.
+For founder-led businesses, this means the market is favorable, but preparation is still critical.
 A well-structured M&A process helps owners get ready before going to market, respond strategically to inbound interest, and avoid entering exclusivity before fully understanding the key terms.
-Below are 10 things sellers should know about M&A in 2026.

 Founder-led businesses often have qualities buyers value: entrepreneurial culture, customer loyalty, specialized expertise, long-standing relationships, and a clear company identity.
 However, those same qualities can also raise buyer questions.